Another year older, another year wiser, but will it be another year of better health?

 Eat broccoli, daily, like me and rerun!
 But, for those days where that does not happen, choose a supplement that contains TrueBroc or make some tea or coffee.1

 Vitamins, minerals, fatty acids and phytonutrient because getting in all the nutrients your body needs, daily, can happen but often does not.
 AKA favorites include: Mega Food (methylated B vitamins dietary supplement), Natural Vitality (a relaxing magnesium supplement), New Chapter (whole food fermented multivitamins), SmartyPants (multivitamins and omega 3 dietary supplement).

 Know Your Numbers And Levels

-While there are certain nutrients every body needs, your body ages better when you know what you specifically need to replenish, restore, and support.
+While there are certain nutrients every body needs, your body ages better when you know what you specifically need to replenish,

 Get labs drawn every six months including your vitamin D (25OH), your sed rate and CRP (markers of inappropriate inflammation), your HgBA1C (once a year is fine unless you are working on yours) to assess pre-diabetes/diabetes, heavy metals to assess toxin burden(s).

 Other labs may include stool or breath test for bacteria, omegas, and Berkley Heart Lab for knowing what your cholesterol really looks like.